Pieter-Cawood/M-TA-Prioritized-MAPD/README.md

 # M-TA-Prioritized-MAPD
 Multi-Agent Pickup and Delivery

-Implementation of the [TA-Prioritized](https://dl.acm.org/doi/10.5555/3306127.3331816) algorithm with a modified deadlock avoidance method.
+Implementation of the [TA-Prioritized](https://dl.acm.org/doi/10.5555/3306127.3331816) algorithm with a modified deadlock avoidance method for a significant improvement of the larger instances' makespans.